-We analyse and use whole-school data to identify pupils with SEND, as well as provision mapping and monitoring children's progress through Individual Support Plans.
+We use observation, staff knowledge of child development and parents' information, and analyse whole-school data to identify pupils with SEND and to decide on the provision to put in place to support their needs.
+Their progress is monitored through provision mapping and Individual Support Plans.
 Staff meet twice daily to discuss children's progress, plan for their interests and discuss any difficulties individual children are having in accessing the nursery curriculum.
-Individual

-Support Plans are continually updated, with practitioner knowledge, written observations and photographs used as evidence towards achieving their targets.
-Plans are reviewed half-termly by the key person, SEND Support Practitioner and parents, with support from the SENDCO.
+Individual Support Plans are continually updated, with practitioner knowledge, written observations and photographs used as evidence towards achieving their targets.
+Plans are formally reviewed half-termly by the key person, SEND Support Practitioner and parents, with support from the SENDCO.